1. Do A Quick Visual

 4. Prepare For Insurance Claims

-If a tree has bashed through your roof, or your home has been made unsafe to live in temporarily, talk to your insurer.
-You probably have coverage for living expenses while forced out of your home as well as for fixing the damage itself.
+If a tree has bashed through your roof, or your home has been made unsafe to live in temporarily, talk to your insurer to see if living expenses while forced out of your home can be covered.

 5. Avoid “Storm Chasers!”